 We often take on people wishing to volunteer on our various animal sections within the parks.
 This is the only aspect of volunteering where we have stricter criteria for who we accept for volunteer placements because of the line of work.
 To be eligible for this, we ask that you have either already gained, or are working towards an animal management qualification as you will be utilised as a full member of the team and will need the relevant experience or qualifications.
 We offer volunteer placements for one day a week or more and also offer structured 6-12 months volunteer internships for those who can commit to at least 4 days a week.
 Please note we are unable to offer any accommodations with these placements

 Please note that applications may close sooner than closing date if sufficient applications are received.

-Hospitality Assistants (Port Lympne) - closing date 31st August 2015
+Social Media Officer (Port Lympne) - closing date 25th November 2015

 If you would like us to store your details on file for a period of 6 months, please send us your CV and covering letter.
 This will be kept on our ‘Speculative Database’ and should a position arise, we will contact you.

 Please mark all speculative emails in the subject title as ‘Speculative CV.’

 Due to the sheer volume of applications we receive, there may be a delay in our response.

 Please send all speculative CV’s and work placement applications to: email@example.com